Hesperian Health Guides

 a record of the baby's position

 In this record, for example, the baby did not turn head down until 7 months.
 Even then the baby moved from side to side, so the X moves from the left side to the right side of the mother’s belly and then back again.
-This kind of movement is normal.
+This kind of movement is common.

 Check how fast the baby's heart beats

-Baby's heartbeat is between 120 and
+Baby's heartbeat is between 120 and 160 beats a minute.

 A baby whose heartbeat is slower than 120 or faster than 160 beats a minute may be having trouble.
 A baby whose heartbeat is slower than 100 or faster than 180 needs medical help.
-Follow these steps to check how fast the baby’s heart beats:

 MW Ch8 Page 141-1.png

-2. Count the number of heartbeats in one minute.
-If you have trouble watching the clock and counting at the same time, have someone tell you when to start and stop counting.
 If the baby’s heartbeat seems very slow, feel the mother’s pulse in her wrist while you listen.
 If the mother’s pulse and the heartbeat you hear are the same, you are hearing the mother’s heartbeat by mistake.

 3. Keep a record of where you found the heartbeat and how fast it beats.